There's a baby in there

 After 6 days of intense grief, I realized that my response to this situation was not normal.
-In the month before that, several people in my life had suggested that I seek help for my grief and sadness.
-I had dismissed them.
+In the month before that, several people had suggested that I seek help for my grief and sadness.
+I'd dismissed them.
 To me, "postpartum depression" meant a mother can’t function or wants to hurt her children.
-I felt exhaustion that couldn’t be explained by lack of sleep.
-In a fog, I couldn’t think clearly.
-I repeatedly struggled to find a word I wanted to say.
-Making anything but the smallest decisions became nearly impossible.
-In spite of that, I still learned a vast amount of new things to help my son.
+What I felt was exhaustion that couldn’t be explained by lack of sleep.
+I couldn’t think clearly.
+I struggled to find what word I wanted to say.
+Making decisions became nearly impossible.

 I excused my difficulties because anyone in my situation would struggle.
 On a massive learning curve, my brain was FULL.
-I regularly dealt with medical providers who didn’t know how to help Redmond, who didn't know more than the most basic information about his diagnosis.
-I was on high alert for his health risks, regularly afraid, and physically exhausted from the difficult pregnancy and birth.
+I regularly dealt with medical providers who didn’t know more than the most basic information about my son's diagnosis.
+I was on high alert for his health risks and regularly afraid.
 I had good reasons for all my challenges.

-But I didn’t have a good reason to cry for 6 days over someone else’s pain.
-It wasn’t like me.
-Thankfully, God put the right people in my life at the right time.
-I quietly admitted that I might need help, the wheels turned quickly.
+But I didn’t have a good reason to cry for 6 days over the pain of a woman who wasn't a close relative or best friend.
+When I quietly admitted to some dear friends that I might need help, the wheels turned quickly.
 They didn't wait for me to say it again.
 They immediately helped me get the medical and therapeutic help that has been life-changing.

 I told my new therapist that I didn’t want to sit around and talk about what happened.
 I’d talked about it enough.
-But every time an ambulance passed our car, I cried, flashing back to the morning an ambulance carrying Redmond’s tiny body passed our car as we drove to the level 4 NICU.
-I wanted someone to help me deal with my feelings of panic when I remembered the C-section and the way my newborn baby was whisked away from me before oxytocin-inducing new baby smells and cuddles could make it all okay.
+But every time an ambulance passed our car, I cried.
+An ambulance carrying my baby’s tiny body had passed our car as we drove to the level 4 NICU.
+Every time I remembered my C-section and the way my newborn baby was whisked away from me before I could even see his face, I felt like my entire body literally turned upside down.